 In the U.S., you can report a scam to the nearest FBI field office, the U.S. Secret Service and the Federal Trade Commission’s Complaint Assistant, or by phone at 1-877-382-4357.

 What you can do If you are seeking to recover your funds, however, is contact MyChargeBack.
-We are an American fund recovery firm with a global reach.
+We are an American financial services firm with a global reach.
 Working with over 800 banks worldwide, we have assisted clients on every continent recover millions of dollars in assets that they thought they lost for good.